jchua24/pinder/README.md

     - Has your email, address, city, and province.
 You may also upload your own profile picture here An admin does not require the other functionality such as 'preferences' or 'questionnaire' since the admin does not need either.

-## Notes on progress made from phase 1

-### Edits to UI and features
-1. The home page was very minimalistic before, featuring only a carousel and a login button.
-We have added extra styling to have a background picture and made the styling fit all the content into one screen
-2. User and Admin Applications look more in card format that have interactivity upon hovering.
-This is a significant improvement to the previous design, where there was no interactivity other than a button to remove the application.
-3. Our user pet adoption page does not swipe the same way as the Tinder app would.
-We instead decided to navigate the list of pets with arrows: left arrow to go back to the previous pet and right arrow for the next, and finally a flip button for an apply button.
-In this manner the pet adopter may have a better range of choice and does not have the pressure of choose or discard.

-### New features
-In addition to backend implementation...
-1. Questionnaire
-    - In addition to basic information, a large questionnaire was made for the user to fill, and for the admins to see so that the admins have more than just basic information to look upon when deciding which applicant may adopt the pet.